jocelynmallon/zshmarks/README.md

         deletemark 'foo'

-* showmarks - prints a list of all saved bookmarks
+* showmarks - prints a list of all saved bookmarks, or print the directory information for a single, specific bookmark

+        showmarks 'foo'
+        $HOMR/foo

 Notes/Tips:
 -----------